Kathie Lee Gifford, 67, Goes Casual In Black Tank Top While Sitting At A Piano On The Sand

 “Living your best life,” another added.

-Another fan thought Kathie Lee appeared to be channeling her lookalike, 27-year-old daughter, in the new photo.
+Another fan thought Kathie Lee appeared to be channeling her lookalike 27-year-old daughter in the new photo.

 “Twinning Cassidy in this pic.
-She looks SO much like you!” a fan wrote.
+She looks SO much like you!” a fan commented.

 The former Live co-host also shared the snap on Twitter, where she got some additional reaction from her loyal following.